NilujePerchut/configs/nvim/spaceneovim-layers/layers/+lang/c/README.md

 ## Description

-This layer provides support for the C language with the following packages:
+This layer provides support for the C/C++ language with the following packages:

 * no package yet